Drew-Hammer/segmentation-pipelines/README.md

 # Chinese Text Segmentation and Indexing Pipelines

 This repository contains a set of pipelines for processing Chinese text, including word segmentation, syllable indexing, and word indexing.
-The pipelines are designed to work with the Stanford Chinese Segmenter and provide structured output in CSV format.
+The pipelines are designed to work with the Stanford Chinese Segmenter and provide structured output in CSV or JSON format.

 ## Project Structure